HUU/Condor/README.md

 `flutter` and `poetry`) for ease of development, and then anything custom is build rule in a `Makefile`.
 The key tools to know about:

+- `make install` -- download / update all dependencies across the repository
 - `make lint` -- runs all linters across the project (i.e. Python flake8, Dart analysis, cspell, prettier)
 - `make format` -- runs all automatic code formatters (i.e. Python black, Dart fix, prettier), should fix most lint violations
+- `make depcheck` -- verify all projects use the same version of dependencies to avoid nasty diamond dependency issues.

 ## How does this repo work?